Coexistence of eMBB+ and mMTC+ in Uplink Cell-Free Massive MIMO Networks: Achievable Data Rate

 In the presence of imperfect CSI, one can obtain a tractable expression for the data rate through the \textit{use-and-then-forget} (UatF) bound, widely used in mMIMO.
 Essentially, it implies that channel estimates are only exploited for beamforming and later dumped during signal detection (cf. \cite[(11)]{Int23}).

-Concisely, assuming the CPU has channel distribution information (CDI) and no knowledge of the realizations, the received signal of user $u$ can be expressed as in \eqref{eq:12} at the top of the next page, where the estimation errors are treated as an additional ``effective" noise $U_u[n]$.
-Following the rationale in \cite[Theorem 5.2]{Dem21}, we consider the worst-case scenario and model $U_u[n]$ as uncorrelated Gaussian noise.
+Concisely, assuming the CPU only has channel distribution information (CDI) and no knowledge of the realizations, the received signal of user $u$ can be expressed as in \eqref{eq:12} at the top of the next page, where the estimation errors are treated as an additional ``effective" noise $U_u[n]$.
+Following the rationale in \cite[Theorem 5.4]{Dem21}, we will consider the worst-case scenario and model $U_u[n]$ as uncorrelated Gaussian noise.
+This will lead to a lower bound on the (ergodic) channel capacity.